Swati-123277/COVID-19-DATA-ANALYSIS/README.md

 This project focuses on extracting key insights from global COVID-19 data using advanced SQL queries.
 The data comprises metrics such as total cases, deaths, hospitalizations, vaccinations, and demographic details for different countries and continents.

-Objective:- explore the spread, impact, and vaccination trends of COVID-19 across countries and continents,
+🎯 OBJECTIVE:- explore the spread, impact, and vaccination trends of COVID-19 across countries and continents,
              enabling a better understanding of its severity and management efforts.

-Key Tasks Performed:
+📊Key Tasks Performed:

 *Analyzed the likelihood of death due to COVID-19 over time in India.

 *Calculated the percentage of total deaths and positive cases compared to the population for India and globally.